| |

 My great-grandmother Mary Ann Waters was born in

-Llanferres to Kent parents in 1872.
-The family were back
+Llanferres to Kent parents in 1872. her father was

 |